100% FREE TO USE

 The coaches annotate hints and provide feedback to help students with various levels of knowledge solve mathematical word problems using a wide range of strategies.

-Math Standards Based
+Math and ISTE Standards Based

 Usable Math aims to teach mathematics concepts and problem solving skills based on the Massachusetts Mathematics Curriculum Framework and the Common Core State Standards for Mathematics.
+Usable Math supports ISTE Standards for Students.

 Open Education Resource